pschachte/wybe/WYBE.md

 If this test succeeds, its corresponding *statements* are executed, and so on.
 At most one *statements* sequence is executed, but if none of the specified *test*s succeed, none of the *statements* are executed.
-The predefined `otherwise` test always succeeds, so it may be used as the final test to provide code to execute if none of the preceding tests succeeds.
+The last test may optionally be the keyword `else`, which always succeeds, so it may be used to provide code to execute if none of the preceding tests succeeds.

 For example:
 ```
 if { x < 0 :: !println("negative")
    | x = 0 :: !println("zero")
-   | otherwise :: !println("positive")
+   | else  :: !println("positive")
 }
 ```

+## <a name="cases"></a>Case statements

+Wybe's conditional construct has the form:

 ## `terminal` and `failing` procedures
 A procedure is considered to be *terminal* if a call to it will never return (it